-The Pasola Festival is not just another event in the calendar.
-It is a festival of faith, food, and passion for the Sumbanese culture, and of course, history and identity of the Sumbanese people in the West Sumba region, and it has everything including preparation, patience, and respect.
-At The Sanubari Resort, we invite our guests to spectate this event when it comes once every year.
+The Pasola Festival is a festival of faith, agriculture, and passion for the Sumbanese culture and history and identity of the Sumbanese people, and it holds deep meaning from start to finish; from its preparation, rituals, and traditional dresses.
+At The Sanubari Resort, we like to invite guests to spectate this event with our guides when it comes every year.

 Key Takeaways: Understanding Pasola Before You Plan Your Trip

-- Pasola is a sacred ritual, not a performance: It is rooted in ancestral belief systems and agricultural cycles, not tourism schedules.
+- Pasola is a sacred ritual, not a performance: It is rooted in ancestral belief systems and agricultural cycles.

 - Timing is spiritually determined, not fixed: The exact dates depend on the arrival of nyale sea worms, interpreted by Marapu priests.